-logy: Additional usage as a suffix

 Per metonymy, words ending in -logy are sometimes used to describe a subject rather than the study of it (e.g., technology).
 This usage is particularly widespread in medicine; for example, pathology is often used simply to refer to "the disease" itself (e.g., "We haven't found the pathology yet") rather than "the study of a disease".

 Books, journals, and treatises about a subject also often bear the name of this subject (e.g., the scientific journal Ecology).

 When appended to other English words, the suffix can also be used humorously to create nonce words (e.g., beerology as "the study of beer").
 As with other classical compounds, adding the suffix to an initial word-stem derived from Greek or Latin may be used to lend grandeur or the impression of scientific rigor to humble pursuits, as in cosmetology ("the study of beauty treatment") or cynology ("the study of dog training").

 Compound series of works of art

 The -logy or -ology suffix is commonly used to indicate finite series of art works like books or movies.
-For paintings, the "tych" suffix is more common (e.g. triptych).
+For paintings, the "tych" suffix is more common (e.g. diptych, triptych).
 Examples include: